kondrak/vkQuake2/README.md

 Acknowledgements
 ===
-- Sascha Willems for his [Vulkan Samples](https://github.com/SaschaWillems/Vulkan) which provided excellent examples of some more complex Vulkan features
+- Sascha Willems for his [Vulkan Samples](https://github.com/SaschaWillems/Vulkan)
 - Axel Gneiting for [vkQuake](https://github.com/Novum/vkQuake) which was a great inspiration and a rich source of knowledge
 - LunarG team and the Khronos Group for their invaluable help and resources